wso2/docs-ei/en/micro-integrator/docs/setup/configuring_proxy_servers.md

 ### For non-blocking service calls

-To configure the ESB to route messages through a proxy server (for non-blocking service calls), add the parameters given below to the esb.toml file and update the values.
+To configure the Micro Integrator to route messages through a proxy server (for non-blocking service calls), add the parameters given below to the ei.toml file and update the values.
 This configuration ensures that all HTTP requests pass through the configured proxy server.